fargeo/archesguides/_pages/offline-maps.md

     values:
       author_profile: false
 ---
  You can set up offline maps to serve as a basemap for your Aches Collector users when they are unable to connect to the internet while gathering data.
 To do this, you will need an MBTiles file that holds a collection of tilesets.
-You can create a MBTiles file with you own data for your project or use a premade one from a site such as [OpenMapTiles](https://openmaptiles.com).
+You can create a MBTiles file with you own data for your project or download a premade file from a site like [OpenMapTiles](https://openmaptiles.com).